 - 45. New staff (ongoing or casual) will be required to attend an induction program, which is designed to welcome new staff to the Institute and to familiarise new staff with: - a) the higher education framework under which the Institute operates.
-This includes the education services for overseas student (ESOS) framework; - b) work health and safety requirements; - c) the Institute's IT systems and software; - d) the Institute's policy framework, including academic integrity requirements and the Staff Code of Conduct; and - e) their entitlements to professional development and performance feedback. - 46.
+This includes the education services for overseas students (ESOS) framework - b) work health and safety requirements - c) the Institute's IT systems and software - d) the Institute's policy framework, including academic integrity requirements and the StaffCode of Conduct - e) their entitlements to professional development and performance feedback. - 46.
 New staff must sign an Induction Program Checklist to indicate they have completed the induction program, which their supervisor will verify has been undertaken and which will then be placed on the staff's personal file. - 47.
 New staff must endeavour to complete the induction program within 14 days of commencing employment at the Institute.